MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-python.md

 ## Run the Python sample

-1. If you have not already, [install Python](https://www.python.org/downloads/).
-This sample (and the SDK) is compatible with Python 2.7, 3.4, 3.5 and 3.6.
+1. [Install Python](https://www.python.org/downloads/) if not already installed.
+This sample (and the SDK) is compatible with Python 2.7, 3.4, 3.5, and 3.6.

 2. General recommendation for Python development is to use a Virtual Environment.
-For more information, see the [Python documentation](https://docs.python.org/3/tutorial/venv.html).
+For more info, see the [Python documentation](https://docs.python.org/3/tutorial/venv.html).

 3. Install and initialize the virtual environment with the "venv" module on Python 3 (you must install [virtualenv](https://pypi.python.org/pypi/virtualenv) for Python 2.7):